KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

     </code></pre>
     When the`asc()` function gets a vector with the `s` attribute set, it skips sorting and immediately returns the same vector.

-Functions `iasc()` and `idesc()` return the indices indicating the order in which the elements of the incoming list should be taken to make them sorted:
+Functions `iasc()` and `idesc()` return the indices indicating the order in which the items of the incoming list should be arranged to be sorted.
 ```python
 >>> q.iasc(a)
 k('4 3 1 2 0')
 ```
-Sorted lists can be efficiently searched using `bin()` and `binr()` functions.
-As the names suggest, both use binary search to locate the position of the element that is equal to the search key, but in the case when there is more than one such element, `binr()` returns the index of the first match while `bin()` returns the index of the last.
+Sorted lists can be searched efficiently using the `bin()` and `binr()` functions.
+As their names suggest, both use binary search to locate the position of an item equal to the search key; but where there is more than one such element, `binr()` returns the index of the first match while `bin()` returns the index of the last.
 ```python
 >>> q.binr([10, 20, 20, 20, 30], 20)
 k('1')
 >>> q.bin([10, 20, 20, 20, 30], 20)
 k('3')
 ```
-When no matching element can be found, `binr()` (`bin()`) returns the index of the position before (after) which the key can be inserted so that the list remains sorted.
+When no item matches, `binr()` (`bin()`) returns the index of the position before (after) which the key can be inserted so that the list remains sorted.
 ```python
 >>> q.binr([10, 20, 20, 20, 30], [5, 15, 20, 25, 35])
 k('0 1 1 4 5')